-• Filament • Fragment • Pellet • Sheet
+Foam Filament Fragment Sheet

-4.2.2.2 The Mediterranean litterscape assessed from the air during the ACCOBAMS survey initiative
+4.2.2.2 The Mediterranean litterscape assessed from the air during the ACCOBAMS survey initiative.

-85. Garbage patches in the world's oceans are well documented, but quantitative assessments of floating debris are still lacking in some major areas.
+86. Garbage patches in the world's oceans are well documented, but quantitative assessments of floating debris are still lacking in some major areas.
 The Mediterranean Sea is one such area, despite being recognized as one of the most plastic polluted environments.
 Coordinated by the ACCOBAMS Secretariat between 2017 and 2022, the ACCOBAMS Survey Initiative (ASI), was the first international basin-wide survey of the Mediterranean Sea primarily aiming at estimating cetacean abundance and distribution.
-Additional objectives of this project were to provide the first basin-wide estimate of other marine megafauna, including seabird, sea turtles and other large vertebrates, as well as of floating mega-debris (>30 cm) and their distribution across the entire Mediterranean Sea.
+Additional objectives of this project were to provide the first basin-wide estimate of other marine megafauna, including seabird, sea turtles and other large vertebrates, as well as of floating mega-litter (>30 cm) and their distribution across the entire Mediterranean Sea.

-86. The aerial component of the ASI was conducted from June to August 2018 over most of the Mediterranean Sea (Figure 10).
+87. The aerial component of the ASI was conducted from June to August 2018 over most of the Mediterranean Sea (Figure 10).
 Data collection followed a strip-transect protocol and coverage of the study area was optimized using a zig-zag layout for transects.
 High-wing double-engine aircrafts were used during the ASI survey, fitted with bubble-windows to offer better observation condition at the vertical of the aircraft.
-Observers were trained to search for all mega-debris larger than 30 cm in size present in a 200 m strip on both side of the aircraft, distinguishing between fishery, plastic and processed wood debris when possible.
-The aircraft flew at a constant speed of c.167 km/h (90 knots) at a height of c.183 m (600 feet) above sea level.
+Observers were trained to search for all mega-debris larger than 30 cm in size present in a 200 m strip on both side of the aircraft flew at a constant speed of c.167 km/h (90 knots) at a height of c.183 m (600 feet) above sea level.
 Observation conditions (e.g., sea state, turbidity, cloud cover, glare severity, glare orientation) were systematically recorded during active survey effort.
 A total distance of 55 738 km was flown during the ASI.

-87. Detection and presence probabilities of mega-debris were estimated over the entire Mediterranean Sea and abundance estimate was eventually derived from the presence probability.
-Some 41 000 floating mega-debris were recorded in total during the ASI (Figure 11), with an average encounter rate of 0.8 mega-debris per km (standard deviation 3.2), ranging between 0 and 111 debris per km.
-More than two thirds of the mega-debris recorded were identified as plastics (68.5%; e.g., plastic bags, bottles, tarpaulins, palettes, inflatable beach toys, etc.), while 1.7% were fishery debris and 1.9% were anthropogenic wood-trash.
-The remaining quarter (27.9%) was anthropogenic megadebris of an undetermined nature.
-Plastic debris were largely dominant in all blocks.
+88. Detection and presence probabilities of mega-debris were estimated over the entire Mediterranean Sea and abundance estimate was eventually derived from the presence probability.
+Some 41,000 floating mega-litter items were recorded in total during the ASI (Figure 11), with an average encounter rate of 0.8 mega-litter per km (standard deviation 3.2), ranging between 0 and 111 debris per km.
+More than two thirds of the mega-litter recorded were identified as plastics (68.5%; e.g., plastic bags, bottles, tarpaulins, palettes, inflatable beach toys, etc.), while 1.7% were fishery debris and 1.9% were anthropogenic wood-trash.
+The remaining quarter (27.9%) was anthropogenic mega-debris of an undetermined nature.
+Plastic litter was largely dominant in all blocks.
 Beaufort sea state, turbidity and glare extent had a negative effect on detection, whereas subjective conditions had a positive one and detection probability differed among the eight observer teams.
-Overall, the estimated probability of detecting floating mega- debris during the ASI ranged from 0.1 in the worst conditions to 0.9 in optimal observation conditions: i.e., about 90% of debris actually present are not detected when seas are rough, while near perfect detection is probable when seas are calm, which was the case in 73% of the total survey effort.
+Overall, the estimated probability of detecting floating mega- litter during the ASI ranged from 0.1 in the worst conditions to 0.9 in optimal observation conditions: i.e., about 90% of debris actually present are not detected when seas are rough, while near perfect detection is probable when seas are calm, which was the case in 73% of the total survey effort.